Excel accounting and bookkeeping template

 Before you can start tracking your own transactions, you need to clear the placeholder data.

-Select everything in the Date, Description/Transaction, and Category columns, and delete it.
+Select everything in the Date, Description/Transaction, Amount, and Category columns, and delete it.
+This tab is where you'll be entering your own transaction data each month.

-Then, on each Income Statement sheet, change the Date Range (Beginning Rate and End Date) to cover the relevant month.
+Then, on each income statement sheet, change the Date Range (Beginning Date and End Date) to cover the relevant month.
 Name the sheet after the month it covers.

 5. Optional—Add a sheet for tracking invoices